Get insider access

 Sony α7 III

 The Panasonic LUMIX GH5s and the Sony α7 III have different strengths and weaknesses.
-The Panasonic is a better option for videography and filmmaking since it can record 10-bit video internally, offers more 4k frame rate options, and higher bit rates.
+The Panasonic is a better option for videography and filmmaking since it can record 10-bit video internally, offers more 4k frame rate options, and has higher bit rates.
 While the Sony is no slouch in the video department, it's aimed more at photographers.
 Its full-frame sensor gives you a wider dynamic range and better low-light performance.
 It also has a much more reliable autofocus system.

 Test Results